Paranormal Activity - Do Cremation Ashes Invite Spirits to Stay Around Home?

 A Tale of Two Closets: Feeling Energy Connected to Cremation Ashes at Home

-In an unusual example, psychic medium Lisa Guttierez-Haley relates her story on Psychic-Experiences.com.
-Lisa was contacted by an exasperated family.
-They had been experiencing strange paranormal activity in their home: images of people walking by, a strong sense of aggression and feelings of bad energy in the house.
+You may be asking: Is there energy in cremated ashes?
+Perhaps.
 Lisa reported that a pervasive, overwhelming meanness was coming from an elderly female spirit, dominating an elderly male spirit.
 This energy was strongest by the closet.
-When the family opened the door, they found two boxes of ashes on a shelf containing cremains of the wife’s great grandparents.
+When the family opened the door, they found two boxes of ashes on a shelf containing cremains of the wife's great grandparents.
 Lisa advised removing the ashes from the house right away.
 The husband did so and immediately felt that the air had lifted.

-However, Lisa could feel more spirits in the house.
-In another closet, they found two more boxes of cremains, those of the wife’s grandparents, who evoked a gentler presence of love.
+However, Lisa felt more spirits in the house.
+In another closet, they found two more boxes of cremains, those of the wife's grandparents, who evoked a gentler presence of love.
 Lisa deemed it was okay to leave these boxes in the closet because the spirits were not causing negativity for the surviving family.

-In another story, this blog’s author came upon a small locked door on the back of the free-standing altar in her church.
+In another story, this blog's author found a small, locked door on the back of the free-standing altar in her church.
 Behind the door were several containers of cremains.
-This area was not a columbarium but rather an unofficial holding spot intended to allow families time to decide what they wanted to do with the cremains of loved ones.
-One box had been there 12 years, another for eight.
-The most recent had been there two weeks, with plans for burial in the church’s memorial garden the following month.
-Some cremains had been there such a long time that no one knew who the remaining family members of the deceased were or how to contact them.
+This area was not a columbarium but rather an unofficial holding spot intended to allow families time to decide what they wanted to do with the cremations of loved ones.

 These stories illustrate that while cremation offers time to grieve, a decision must be made eventually to honor the memory contained in cremains.
+If you're wondering, is it okay to keep human ashes at home, that depends on how you view the situation.
+In both scenarios, nothing "bad" happened, but someone's loved ones were tucked away and forgotten.

 Does Cremation Sever Your Connection to Your Loved One?